 Nobody likes to dwell on bad news but ignore this metric at your peril.
 The higher your percentage of late payments, the more money your business will be hemorrhaging – often needlessly – through fees and statutory interest, not to mention the damage to your company’s reputation.
 Even though the goal of 100% on-time payments is an ambitious one, don’t be afraid to set the bar high – a reputation for paying promptly can pay dividends in terms of supplier relationships and negotiations.

-AP Metric #5 – Number of supplier enquiries, discrepancies and disputes
+AP Metric #5 – Number of supplier inquiries, discrepancies, and disputes

 Obviously, the lower this figure, the better.
 Handling supplier enquiries, discrepancies and disputes ties up valuable resources which will torpedo AP efficiency.
 E-Invoice automation should reduce the volume of supplier interactions needed by eliminating opportunities to introduce human error, and providing an unambiguous channel for electronic document transmission, which lowers the risk of duplicate invoices and payments.